Universal quantum computation via scalable measurement-free error correction: The Bacon-Shor code

 \subsection{Notation}

 The main properties of a QEC code are typically described by the triplet $\llbracket n, k, d \rrbracket$, where $n$ is the number of physical qubits, $k$ is the number of logical qubits, and $d$ is the code distance, i.e.\ the minimum number of single-qubit operations required to get from one codeword to another.
-Additionally, we define $t$ as the number of \emph{tolerable} errors---i.e. all errors of weight smaller or equal than $t$ can be corrected---satisfying $t \leq \lfloor \frac{d-1}{2}\rfloor$.
+Additionally, we define $t$ as the number of \emph{tolerable} errors---i.e. all errors of weight smaller than or equal to $t$ can be corrected---satisfying $t \leq \lfloor \frac{d-1}{2}\rfloor$.

 In this work, we will be focusing on the Bacon-Shor code~\cite{bacon2006,aliferis2007}.
-This code effectively combines a $n_1$-qubit repetition code against $Z$ errors with a $n_2$-qubit repetition code against $X$ errors in a $n_1 \times n_2$ array of data qubits.
-Labeling the qubits in this array with $(i, j)$, the stabilizers for the $\llbracket n_1 n_2, 1, \min(n_1, n_2) \rrbracket$ Bacon-Shor code are
+This code essentially combines an $n_1$-qubit repetition code against $Z$ errors with an $n_2$-qubit repetition code against $X$ errors in an $n_1 \times n_2$ array of data qubits.
+Labeling the qubits in this array with $(i, j)$, the stabilizers for the $\llbracket n_1 n_2, 1, \min(n_1, n_2) \rrbracket$ Bacon-Shor code are generated from

 These are depicted in \cref{fig:bacon-shor-stabilizers} for the minimal error-correcting instance $\llbracket 9, 1, 3 \rrbracket$.
 This specific instance is the main focus of this paper, as its MF QEC implementation, proposed in Ref.~\cite{veroni2024}, is particularly simple.